August 14, 2017

 Given annually to recognize the services rendered to Intermountain’s USTA members by its member organizations: Community Tennis Associations, Clubs, and Parks and Recreation Departments.
 Section winners are submitted to the USTA for the National Organization of the Year Award.

-Yee Family (Adam, Gabriella, Kristofer & Kimberly); Las Vegas, Nevada
+2016 Family of Year: Yee Family (Adam, Gabriella, Kristofer & Kimberly); Las Vegas, NV

 Presented annually to a family within the USTA Intermountain Section who has exemplified the benefits of tennis as a family recreational sport and has contributed to their tennis community in a significant way.
 Section winners are submitted to the USTA for the National Family of the Year Award.

 2016 Barbara Clark Diversity and Inclusion Award: Ben Platt; Mapleton, UT

 Initiated in 2000 as the Community Service Award, this award was renamed in 2006 to honor Barbara Clark, who died in September of that year.
 Barbara was a longtime employee and ambassador for the Section.
 This award is given annually to honor an individual in the Intermountain Section who has made a significant contribution to multicultural populations and communities through tennis.

 2016 Youth Tennis Ambassador (10 and Under) Award: Alissa Owen; Sandy, UT

 Initiated in 2012, this award is given to recognize the outstanding individual efforts of a coach, parent, CTA or organization that is helping to build the 10 and Under Tennis program.